clayrisser/react-gantt/README.md

 ## Used By

+* [ModernGreek](https://moderngreek.us) - The next generation of fraternity and sorority apparel
 * [yerbaBuena](https://github.com/JAER12392/yerbaBuena) - a superpowered approach to electronic medical records
 * [TaskCluster](https://github.com/taskcluster/taskcluster-migration-DEPRECATED) - task execution framework that supports Mozilla's continuous integration and release processes